Buy less, donate more — how American families can increase charitable giving during the holiday season

 Keeping the tradition going

-Gorenflo said he "learned more about my family" in the 20 years since they started the donation chain than he previously had known.
+Gorenflo said he "learned more about my family" in the close to 20 years since they started the donation chain than he previously had known.
 He said he found out about passions that drive his two brothers, his parents, cousins and other extended family.
-The giving, Goreflo, now 60, said, brought them closer together.
+The giving, Gorenflo, now 60, said, brought them closer together.

 One year, Gorenflo donated money to his youngest brother's neighbor, who had two kids with muscular dystrophy.
 Through his oldest brother, a retired Navy commander, he learned more about the Navy by donating to the Navy-Marine Corps Relief Society.